Compute Pools

 Types of Compute Pools

-There are two types of Compute Pools, allowing you to deploy your applications on the infrastructure that best suits your needs.
+There are two types of Compute Pools, allowing you to deploy your AI/ML applications and models on the infrastructure that best suits your needs.

 Compute Pool Provisioning